cornell-ece5745/ece5745-S01-front-end/docs/index.md

     % cd $TOPDIR/sim/build
     % trash *
     % ../regincr/regincr-sim 0x10 0x20 0x30 0x40
+    % less RegIncrNstagePRTL__nstages_4.sv

+If you are using Verilog RTL instead of PyMTL RTL, you might need to use
+this:

+    % cd $TOPDIR/sim/build
+    % less RegIncrNstageVRTL_w_params.sv

+If you are using Verilog RTL you need to concatenate the generated Verilog RTL with the hand-written Verilog RTL like this:

+    % cd $TOPDIR/sim/build
+    % verilator -E -I.. ../regincr/RegIncrNstageVRTL.v > temp.sv
-    % more RegIncrNstagePRTL__nstages_4.sv
+    % cat RegIncrNstageVRTL_w_params.sv temp.sv > RegIncrNstagePRTL__nstages_4.sv

+To make things simpler in the next step, if you are using Verilog RTL, you should go in and change the module name in RegIncrNstagePRTL__nstages_4.sv from this:

+    module RegIncrNstageVRTL_w_params

+to this:

+    module RegIncrNstagePRTL__nstages_4

+You also need to remove the very first `include` line from the generated Verilog RTL file.
+When you make these changes the top of the `RegIncrNstagePRTL__nstages_4.sv` should look like this:

+    // This is a top-level module that wraps a parametrized module
+    // This file is generated by PyMTL SystemVerilog import pass module RegIncrNstagePRTL__nstages_4
+    (
+      input logic [1-1:0] clk,
+      input logic [8-1:0] in_,
+      output logic [8-1:0] out,
+      input logic [1-1:0] reset
+    );
+      RegIncrNstageVRTL
+      #(
+        .nstages( 4 )
+      ) wrapped_module
+      (
+        .clk( clk ),
+        .in_( in_ ),
+        .out( out ),
+        .reset( reset )
+      );
+    endmodule

+Notice how there is no `include` at the top of the file.
 We now have the Verilog RTL that we want push through the next step in the ASIC front-end flow.

 Using Synopsys Design Compiler for Synthesis
 --------------------------------------------------------------------------